 We are offering the 2018 Bioinformatics BootCamp for Postdocs in partnership with Countway Library of Medicine and the HMS Clinical and Translational Science Center.
 Complete syllabus and registration links are below.

 Bioinformatics is a rapidly growing field involving all areas of biological research.
 High-throughput technologies have established themselves as indispensable tools for the study of biological systems from gene expression level changes and protein concentrations to their modifications and interactions in complex diseases and systems.
 With the advancement of bioinformatics, the need for researchers to interpret information embedded in complex biological systems continues to grow.

-Spaces are limited for these classes.
-Registration is required and opens on Monday, May 8.
+Spaces are limited for these classes, and restricted to Quad-based postdocs.
+Registration is required and opens on Monday, May 7.

 - All classes held at Coutway Library, Room L2-025, 10 Shattuck Street -

 Date: Wednesday, June 6, 10:00-11:30am; Location: HMS ‐ Countway Library ‐ Lower Level 2, Room 025

 This workshop will give overview of basic concepts and fundamentals underlying modern bioinformatics.
 Topics presented include sequence databases, sequence comparisons, database searches, phylogenetic analysis, protein structure, proteomics, RNA structure prediction, gene prediction and identification, genetic analysis of disease, and microarray‐based studies of gene expression.

 Date: Wednesday, June 13, 10:00am-12:00pm; Location: HMS ‐ Countway Library ‐ Lower Level 2, Room 025